 While current retirees’ Social Security benefits won’t be negatively impacted by the pandemic, your personal investments may have taken a hit from the related market downturn.
 And while the market has made a surprising comeback, particularly in light of American political and social unrest, roughly two years of gains have been shaved off, meaning you could be worrying about how long your nest egg will last.

 While you can’t control the markets, you can be strategic about your portfolio and your monthly income plan whether you are currently retired, nearing retirement or plan to work for many more years.
-Read our guide on how to stay smart with savings for retirement during COVID-19.
+Read our guide on how to stay smart with retirement savings during COVID-19.